 THE ART: I admit, I have been spoiled by JK Woodward’s more recent works, such as the fantastic TNG/Doctor Who crossover Assimilation², or the absolutely epic The City on the Edge of Forever.
 Granted, this issue is nearly five years old and JK has come a long way in perfecting his amazing skills as an artist.
 (That said, we all grow, eh?
 I look at my earlier reviews, and I think: “My God!
 Did I really write that?!”)

-But there are things that are missing here that I’ve grown to admire in JK’s work: a lack of details, inconsistencies in likenesses, pencil lines that are more pronounced, coloring that isn’t quite as vibrant, etc. For example: in a panel on page 4, Pike looks almost cross-eyed (or, maybe it’s me who is cross-eyed).
+But there are things that are missing here that I’ve grown to admire in JK’s work: a lack of details, inconsistencies in likenesses, pencil lines that are more pronounced, colouring that isn’t quite as vibrant, etc. For example: in a panel on page 4, Pike looks almost cross-eyed (or, maybe it’s me who is cross-eyed).
 On pages 12 and 13, Pike’s head is at an odd, unnatural-looking angle; almost like his neck is broken, as he gazes around at Colt from his command chair; then again, as Pike looks around Colt’s ship as he walks through the corridor.
 These things are small, but they struck me as being slightly off.

 However, this is still terrific work, and I’m just an art critic; so my hat’s off to my friend, nonetheless.
-JK has tremendous talent, and it shows in his images of the brooding, angry Pike and the green, untried, sulky Yeoman Colt (and-later, as a more confident, resilient Captain Colt).
+JK has tremendous talent, and it shows in his images of the brooding, angry Pike and the green, untried, sulky Yeoman Colt (and later, as a more confident, resilient Captain Colt).
 His range of emotion for these characters is incredible.

-Plus, JK does a great job of aging the characters for the second half of the story.
+Plus, JK does a great job of ageing the characters for the second half of the story.
 I loved his panels of Pike after his accident, as well; using the same scene shots from the episode ‘The Menagerie.’

 And, while the interior shots are not as brilliant, as I’ve come to expect, JK’s exteriors are.
 I love his paintings of the Enterprise (in any of its incarnations).

-As far as Robbie Robbins lettering goes, I found a major gaffe on page 3 – a young Spock makes a report to Pike in one word bubble; then – in the same panel, Spock repeats the very same thing he’s just said in another bubble!
+As far as Robbie Robbins lettering goes, I found a major gaffe on page 3 – a young Spock makes a report to Pike in one-word bubble; then – in the same panel, Spock repeats the very same thing he’s just said in another bubble!
 Plus, in the continuing bubble below it, (adding to his report) Spock misuses the word ‘begin’ instead of using ‘began’.
 I was like – What?!
 It was a total screw-up, and it should have been corrected by editor Scott Dunbier.

 THE COVER: JK Woodward hits a grand-slam!
-1) Beautiful likenesses of Pike, young and old, 2) another amazing Enterprise shot as its being attacked by the Halogian’s ship, 3) terrific use of color, shading and perspective, 4) this cover begs you to pick it up and read the story within.
+1) Beautiful likenesses of Pike, young and old, 2) another amazing Enterprise shot as its being attacked by the Halogian’s ship, 3) terrific use of colour, shading and perspective, 4) this cover begs you to pick it up and read the story within.
 It proudly hangs on my wall.
 ‘Nuff said.

-OVERALL: A great story by Stuart Moore, as he fills in the gaps about Pike’s fate; as well as shining new light on Yeoman Colt and her career, as never-before told.
+OVERALL: A great story by Stuart Moore, as he fills in the gaps about Pike’s fate; as well as shining new light on Yeoman Colt and her career, as never-before-told.
 It’s a wonderful character study on these two historic Star Trek icons.
 The art by JK Woodward keeps the story moving and it shows his ever-burgeoning potential, as he becomes one of the modern-day ‘Masters of the Game,’ in the comic book industry.
 It’s a great read, folks.

 ‘Til, next time, see ya ‘out there…’